Financial-Times/dotcom-page-kit/examples/ft-ui/README.md

 # FT UI

-This example demonstrates all the FT.com layout which includes the header, navigation and footer components.
+This example demonstrates all the FT.com layout which includes the header, navigation, and footer components.
 It uses [Sucrase] to provide support for JSX syntax and ESM.

 It also shows how to use the utils exposed by privacy-footer-localiser on the client-side.